 CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to interpret who is Hindu?
 What is Application of Hindu Law.
 Students will be able to explain concept of Dharma and classify the sources of Hindu Law.
-They will be able to develop their knowledge about ancient sources: shruti , smriti , digest and commentaries and custom; and and they will easily analyze Modern sources: equity, justice and good conscience, precedent and legislation, Students will be able to make their opinion regarding importance of dharma shastras on legislation and discuss Mitakshara and Dayabhaga Schools.
+They will be able to develop their knowledge about ancient sources: shruti, smriti, digest and commentaries and custom; and they will easily analyze Modern sources: equity, justice and good conscience, precedent and legislation, Students will be able to make their opinion regarding importance of dharma shastras on legislation and discuss Mitakshara and Dayabhaga Schools.
 1,2,3,4,5, 6 Remembering, Understanding, Apply, Analyzing, Evaluate, Create CLO2 By the end of this course, the students will be able to, know what is Hindu Marriage Act, 1955 & explain Nature and concept of Hindu Marriage, organize essential conditions of a Hindu Marriage, examine the consequences for violating these conditions and ceremonies of marriage.
 Students will be able evaluate Matrimonial Remedies: Judicial separation and Divorce under Hindu Law.
 1,2,4,5,6 Remember, Understanding, Analyzing, Evaluate, Create CLO3 By the end of this course, the students will be able to define Adoption: and interpret what are essentials and easily identify the effects (sec.
 6 - 12 of Hindu adoption & Maintenance Act, 1956).
 Students will be able to examine the provisions relating to maintenance under Hindu Adoption & Maintenance Act, 1956. (sec.
 18, sec.
 19, sec.
 20, sec.
 24 and sec.
 25) Able to interpret the provisions of Maintenance to neglected wives, divorced wives, minor children, and elaborate the provisions related to disabled children and parents. (sec.
 125 & 127 Cr.P.C).
-They will be able to discuss Hindu Minority and guardianship act, 1956: Meaning of guardianship, kinds and power of guardianship (sec.
-6-13); rights, obligations and elaborate disqualification of guardian.
-1,2,3,4,5, 6 Remember, Understanding, Apply, Analyzing, Evaluating, Create
+1,2,3,4,5,6 Remember, Understanding, Apply, Analyzing, Evaluating, Create